 Mill Road History > Malling Hill Villas

-Perhaps the most interesting household was at Number 3 (21 Mill Road), comprising an actress in a portable (travelling) theatre company, her son, daughter and niece; and a husband and wife, both actors.
+Perhaps the most interesting menage in 1911 was at Number 3 (21 Mill Road), comprising an actress in a portable (travelling) theatre company, her son, daughter and niece, and a husband and wife, both actors.
 The scattered birthplaces of the children (Aberdeen, Birmingham and Maidenhead) indicate the itinerant nature of the adults’ profession.
 Portable companies tended to avoid larger centres with permanent theatres.
 Their venues were sometimes tents, sometimes collapsible wooden booths, and sometimes a combination of wooden walls with a canvas top.
 All these could be dismantled easily and carried from place to place on carts or railway wagons.

 The comprehensive register of residents taken at the outbreak of the Second World War in September 1939 lists a total of 58 people in the 16 occupied properties.
 The changed nature of employment by the 1930s is reflected in the occupations listed, which by then included three retired railwaymen, a fitter and a labourer at the cement works, two lorry drivers, two salesmen, a baker’s roundsman, a plumber, a secretary and a telephonist.

 There seems to have been quite a lot of movement of tenants between the villas in the first half of the 20th Century.
 For example, Albert Moon lived at numbers 35 and 43 between 1911 and the early 1950s; and May Whitfield lived at number 37 as a child and at was at number 23 in 1939, aged 43.
 But the record belongs to Frederick Goody, a gas company clerk who, in the space of 11 years, managed to occupy number 31 (in 1906), number 35 (in 1907), number 45 (in 1911), number 43 (in 1913-14) and number 23 (in 1916-17).